I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 • Gateway Outbound Auth

-• Authentication (SigV4, etc.) when Gateway calls targets (e.g., Lambda/external API)
+• Authentication when Gateway calls a target (e.g., Lambda / external API) (SigV4, etc.)

 The main focus of this article is Runtime → Gateway calls (= Gateway Inbound Auth).

-Runtime Inbound Auth is set to IAM to simplify verification.
+For simplicity of verification, Runtime Inbound Auth is set to IAM.

 Authentication Methods for Runtime→Gateway